dmjio/miso/README.md

 ## Setup

-To create the necessary files, you can call `cabal init` to make a new project.
-Ensure your new project has 3 files:
+To develop and build your first `miso` application you will need 3 files:

   - `cabal.project`
   - `app.cabal`